AFCI – Arc Fault Circuit Interrupters

 Locations in which AFCIs are required depend on the building codes adopted by their jurisdiction.

-The 2018 International Residential Code (IRC) requires that AFCIs be installed within the following manner:
+The 2018 International Residential Code (IRC) requires that AFCIs be installed in the following manner:

 E3902.16 – Locations